Home / ORPAS Application Guide / ORPAS – University of Ottawa

 Occupational Therapy: Accelerated Stream

 You will be granted 30 course units for your previous undergraduate degree in occupational therapy and your clinical experience.
 You will not be required to repeat the clinical training hours already completed as part of your undergraduate degree or time spent in professional practice.
-If you are applying to the accelerated stream, please notify the Academic Office by emailing: healthsc@uottawa.ca.
-The Casper exam is not required for the accelerated stream admission.
+If you are applying to the accelerated stream, please notify the Academic Office by emailing: [email protected].
+The Casper test is not required for the accelerated stream admission.

 Occupational Therapy: Admission Process